 - A big plastic tote, bin or a roof rack bin to store the wet wetsuits that you may or may not have peed in.

-- Big reusable mug to for hot coffee and tea at the local surf town coffee shops.
+- Big reusable mug for hot coffee and tea at the local surf town coffee shops.

 - Surfing means bringing all your essentials and then some.
-Surfboards take up so much space so you want your car camping setup to take up as little as possible.
-I love the Questar™ 0F/-18C Sleeping Bag because it packs as small bottle and keeps you warm while staying roomy and breathable.
+Surfboards take up so much space so you want your car camping set up to take up as little as possible.
+I love the Questar™ 0F/-18C Sleeping Bag because it packs as small as a bottle and keeps you warm while staying roomy and breathable.

 Skiing & Car Camping

 Not for the faint of heart, but for the frothiest among us, ski car camping usually means being the first one up the hill.
 Up north on Vancouver Island there’s a tiny ski resort open only on Saturday & Sunday.
 This place accumulates snow through the week making for weekends of deep snow riding in an old-growth forest.
 With only two rope tows to access in-resort riding and off-resort touring, it really is a place out of time.
 People come from all over to park their cars at the base.
 For the two-day weekend, the road lights up with campfires and music in little splotches between trucks and campers.

 Forgetting gear when you go camping is natural, but don’t miss out on packing all the layers.
 Layers are the most essential of the skiing and car camping essentials.
 Car camping means more space to bring all your warm and toasties and not feel bad about it.
 If you’re avoiding the resort and trying to go ski-touring or sled-skiing make sure your safety gear is prepped and charged ahead of time.
 For even the most spontaneous of travelers, taking a gamble on your safety is never worth it.